Mata Hari

 Margaretha Geertruida MacLeod (/nl/; 7 August 187615 October 1917), better known by the stage name Mata Hari (/ˈmɑːtə ˈhɑːri/ MAH-tə-_-HAR-ee, /nl/; sun, lit. 'eye of the day'), was a Dutch exotic dancer and courtesan who was convicted of being a spy for Germany during World War I. She was executed by firing squad in France.

 The idea of a beautiful exotic dancer using her powers of seduction as a spy made her name synonymous with the femme fatale.
 Mata Hari's story has inspired books, films, and other works.
-It has been said that she was convicted and condemned because the French Army needed a scapegoat, and that the files used to secure her conviction contained falsifications.
+Later biographers argue that she was convicted and condemned because the French Army needed a scapegoat, and that the files used to secure her conviction contained falsifications.
 Some have even stated that she could not have been a spy and was innocent.

 Early life

-Margaretha Geertruida Zelle was born on 7 August 1876 in Leeuwarden, a town in the north of the Netherlands, to Antje van der Meulen (1842–1891) and her husband, Adam Zelle (1840–1910).
+Margaretha Geertruida Zelle was born on 7 August 1876 in Leeuwarden, a city in the north of the Netherlands, to Antje van der Meulen (1842–1891) and her husband, Adam Zelle (1840–1910).
 She had three younger brothers: Johannes Hendriks, Arie Anne, and Cornelis Coenraad.
 She was affectionately called "M'greet" by her family.
 Despite traditional assertions that Mata Hari was partly of Jewish, Malay, or Javanese, i.e., Indonesian, descent, scholars conclude she had no Jewish or Indonesian ancestry, and both of her parents were Dutch.
 Her father owned a hat factory and shop, made investments in the oil industry, and became affluent enough to give Margaretha and her siblings a lavish early childhood that included exclusive schools until the age of 13.

-Soon after Margaretha's father went bankrupt in 1889, her parents divorced, and her mother died in 1891.
+Soon after Zelle's father went bankrupt in 1889, her parents divorced, and her mother died in 1891.
 Her father remarried in Amsterdam on 9 February 1893 to Susanna Catharina ten Hoove (1844–1913).
-The family fell apart, and Margaretha was sent to live with her godfather, Mr. Visser, in Sneek.
+The family fell apart, and Zelle was sent to live with her godfather, Mr. Visser, in Sneek.
 She studied to be a kindergarten teacher in Leiden, but when the headmaster began to flirt with her conspicuously, she was removed from the institution by her godfather.
 A few months later, she fled to her uncle's home in The Hague.

 Dutch East Indies

-At 18, Margaretha answered an advertisement in a Dutch newspaper placed by Dutch colonial army captain Rudolf MacLeod (1856–1928), who was living in what was then the Dutch East Indies (now Indonesia) and was looking for a wife.
-Margaretha married MacLeod in Amsterdam on 11 July 1895.
+At 18, Zelle answered an advertisement in a Dutch newspaper placed by Dutch colonial army captain Rudolf MacLeod (1856–1928), who was living in the Dutch East Indies (later Indonesia) and was looking for a wife.
+Zelle married MacLeod in Amsterdam on 11 July 1895.
 He was the son of Captain John Brienen MacLeod (a descendant of the Gesto branch of the MacLeods of Skye, hence his Scottish surname) and his wife Baroness Dina Louisa Sweerts de Landas.
 The marriage enabled Zelle to move into the Dutch upper class and placed her finances on a sound footing.
 She moved with her husband to Malang on the east side of the island of Java, travelling out on the in May 1897.
 They had two children, Norman-John MacLeod (1897–1899) and Louise Jeanne MacLeod (1898–1919).